Mathew Klickstein: Career

+The book was an instant bestseller across multiple categories upon first being up for pre-sales, including such categories as general "Horror Movies" and "Motion Picture Directors.".
+The Beat suggested that the book is "perhaps one of the most richly diverse, eclectic, hilarious, and smart collections of interviews in the market.
+Its scope and the breadth of its themes and discussions all point to a life of legend.”

 The Kids of Widney High

 Klickstein has worked with The Kids of Widney High, a group of young adults with developmental disabilities who write, record and perform rock songs.
 His work with the group includes the production of numerous short films, music videos, visual art and creative writing projects.
 He co-directed and produced the 2010 feature-length rockumentary Act Your Age: The Kids of Widney High Story, a chronicle of the band's West Coast tour.
 Starting in November, 2020, a remastered tenth anniversary edition of the film began streaming on Troma's streaming service Troma Now.

 The Kids of Widney Junior High Take Over the World! is a middle-grade reader (ages 8–12) that Klickstein wrote and which was illustrated by comic book creator Michael S. Bracco (aka Spaghetti Kiss).
 The book includes three downloadable Kids of Widney High songs, an exclusive interview with a Kids of Widney High member, and was released through Schiffer Publishing.
 Thanks in part to direct promotion by The Big Bang Theory and Blossom star Mayim Bialik, the book quickly became a bestseller on Amazon.
 The book was an Independent Publisher Book Awards winner for 2021 (Juvenile Fiction).